-Welcome to the final post in my Journey to a Debt-Free Home series!
+Welcome to the fourth post in my Journey to a Debt-Free Home series!
 Last time, I talked about the strategy we’re using to turn our dream into a reality.
 Today, I’m sharing 5 important budget categories we’re funding while still saving aggressively.

 If you missed any of the previous installments, you can catch up here:

 - Important Budget Categories (You are here!)

 - Why We Plan to Build Instead of Buy